 Keeping mold out and asthma down

 One of the main reasons that homeowners have an air conditioner inspection performed is due to allergies, asthma and other breathing problems.
 In conjunction with duct cleaning and air conditioner maintenance for your HVAC system, you can significantly reduce mold by fixing a leaky roof.
 One final line of defense against airborne irritants is to have an independent air filter installed in your central air system.
-Of course, when you have any problems or questions concerning air quality, you can call One Hour Heating & Air Conditioning® of Ramsey at (763) 284-8639 to start breathing a little easier right away.
+Of course, when you have any problems or questions concerning air quality, you can call Northern's One Hour Heating & Air Conditioning® at (763) 284-8639 to start breathing a little easier right away.